WalletConnect/walletconnect-docs/docs/specs/clients/auth/session-events.md

 data={[
 {
 event: "auth_request",
-description: "Sent by the WalletConnect client when requesting authentication from your wallet.", },
+description: "Emitted by the wallet when there is a request for authentication from a dapp.", },
 {
 event: "auth_response",